- Our Team

-Her coaching practice is rooted in her experience leading and mentoring teams during periods of change in complex business and military environments.
+Her coaching practice is rooted in her experience leading and mentoring teams during periods of change in complex environments.
 Her focus areas include career transition, personal growth and the development and motivation of teams.
-She currently delivers seminars on the importance of developing and aligning to an authentic personal brand.
+She has delivered seminars on the importance of developing and aligning to an authentic personal brand.